pyprogrammerblog/progressupdater/README.rst

 The output of the log.::

-		 - TESTFirst part
+		 - TEST - First part
 		    Some notification related to the task
 			Successfully completed
 			Time spent: 0h0m
-		 - TESTSecond part
+		 - TEST - Second part
 		 - My subtask 1 in my task 2
             Some notification related to the task
 			Successfully completed
 			Time spent: 0h0m
 		 - My subtask 2 in my task 2